elevati/starterkit-ios/README.md

-Starter Kit, Boiler plate for iOS application projects
+iOS Starter Kit, Boiler plate for iOS application projects

 What is iOS Starter Kit
 ==============